dimaMachina/graphql-eslint/.github/ISSUE_TEMPLATE/bug_report.md

 _Progress of the issue based on the [Contributor Workflow](https://github.com/the-guild-org/Stack/blob/master/CONTRIBUTING.md#a-typical-contributor-workflow)_

 - [ ] 1.
 The issue provides a reproduction available on GitHub, Stackblitz or CodeSandbox
-> Make sure to fork this template and run `yarn generate` in the terminal.
->
 > Please make sure the graphql-eslint version under `package.json` matches yours.
 - [ ] 2.
 A failing test has been provided
 - [ ] 3.
 A local solution has been provided